RachidBR/algerian-wilayas-with-municipalities/README.md

-# Algeria Wilayas and Municipalities JSON
+# The 58 Algerian Wilayas and Municipalities, as of 21/07/2025
 Salam 3likom

 Here is a JSON dataset containing the full list of Algeria's 58 **wilayas** (provinces) and their corresponding **municipalities** (communes), as an array.